grantcarthew/start-prototype/docs/cli/start-config-context.md

 **No contexts configured:**

 ```
-No contexts configured in global config.
+No contexts configured.

-Create contexts: start config context new global
+Create contexts: start config context new
 ```

 **Exit codes:**